janl/hoodie-core/manual.md

  2. It clones an empty application skeleton from Github.
  3. It does some customisations based on your environment.
  [Ideally, 2. and 3. should be a single step, and not require net access.]
- 4. Set up the `myapp.hoodie.local` domain.
+ 4. Set up the `myapp.hoodie.dev` domain.

 `sudo hoodie new myapp` for the time being, `hoodie new myapp` needs to be called with `sudo`.
 We hope to relax that requirement in the future.
-We don’t do anything nefarious, promised :) — We only need root access to setup the fancy `myapp.hoodie.local` domain names on your system.
+We don’t do anything nefarious, promised :) — We only need root access to setup the fancy `myapp.hoodie.dev` domain names on your system.

 ### `hoodie start myapp`